 On June 4, 2021, the Company entered into an At The Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co., LLC, as sales agent, in connection with an "at the market offering" under which the Company from time to time may offer and sell shares of its common stock, having an aggregate offering price of up to \$50.0 million.
 Subsequent to the filing of our Form 10-K on March 22, 2022, the aggregate market value of our outstanding common stock held by non-affiliates was approximately \$43.6 million.
 Pursuant to General Instruction I.B.6 of Form S-3, since the aggregate market value of our outstanding common stock held by non-affiliates was below \$75.0 million at the time of such Form 10-K filing, the aggregate amount of securities that we are permitted to offer and sell was reduced to \$17,698,943, which was equal to one-third of the aggregate market value of our common stock held by non-affiliates as of September 21, 2022.
-During the three months ended March 31, 2023 and since inception, the Company has not issued any shares under the ATM Agreement.
+During the six months ended June 30, 2023, the Company issued 64,394 shares of common stock under the ATM Agreement for net proceeds of \$270,774.
+Since inception, the Company has issued 64,394 shares of common stock under the ATM Agreement for net proceeds of \$270,774.